nigeltao/qoir/README.md

 QOIR_Lossy       0.641 RelCmpRatio    0.903 RelEncSpeed    0.731 RelDecSpeed   (1)
 JXL_Lossy/l3     0.440 RelCmpRatio    0.051 RelEncSpeed    0.091 RelDecSpeed
 JXL_Lossy/l7     0.305 RelCmpRatio    0.013 RelEncSpeed    0.070 RelDecSpeed
-LZ4PNG_Lossy     1.095 RelCmpRatio    0.945 RelEncSpeed    1.251 RelDecSpeed   (3)
+LZ4PNG_Lossy2    1.095 RelCmpRatio    0.945 RelEncSpeed    1.251 RelDecSpeed   (5), (3)
 WebP_Lossy       0.084 RelCmpRatio    0.065 RelEncSpeed    0.453 RelDecSpeed
+WebP_Lossy2      0.443 RelCmpRatio    0.015 RelEncSpeed    0.435 RelDecSpeed   (5)
-ZPNG_Lossy       0.645 RelCmpRatio    0.674 RelEncSpeed    0.898 RelDecSpeed   (3)
+ZPNG_Lossy2      0.645 RelCmpRatio    0.674 RelEncSpeed    0.898 RelDecSpeed   (5), (3)
 ```

+(5), the Lossy2 suffix, means that the images are encoded losslessly (even
+though e.g. WebP does have its own lossy format) but after applying QOIR's
+lossiness=2 quantization, reducing each pixel from 8 to 6 bits per channel.

-Lossy encoders (other than QOIR and ZPNG) use the respective libraries' default
+Other lossy encoders (other than QOIR) use the respective libraries' default
 options.
 Different size / speed / quality trade-offs may be achievable with
 other options.